joinhandshake/fast_inserter/README.md

 ### timestamps

 Includes created_at and updated_at timestamps to each record.
+Default is false.

 ### unique

 Ensures that the 'values' parameter is a unique set of values.
+Default is false.

 ### check_for_existing

 Queries the table for any values which already exist and removes them from the values to be inserted.
 This query uses 'static_columns' and 'variable_column' for determining uniqueness.
+Default is false.

+### group_size

+Insertions will be broken up into batches.
+This specifies the number of records you want to insert per batch.
+Default is 10,000.

 ### variable_column